Man ejected from pick-up truck after collision in Rochester - NewsBreak

 Both drivers were taken to Strong Memorial Hospital for non-life-threatening injuries.
 Officers said it appeared he was issued a ticket and was possibly under the influence of drugs at the time of the accident.

-Both Bremen St. and Norton St. were re-opened for traffic.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Both Bremen Street and Norton Street were re-opened for traffic.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to RochesterFirst.